Machine Learning Is Bringing the Cosmos Into Focus

 It makes sense, then, that computers would be such useful tools in modern astronomy.
 Computers help us program rocket launches and develop models for flight missions, but they also analyze deep wells of information from distant worlds.
 Ever larger telescopes have illuminated more about the depths of the universe than the earliest astronomers ever could have dreamed.

-Spain’s Gran Telescopio Canarias, in the Canary Islands, is the largest telescope on Earth.
-It has a lens diameter of 34 feet.
-The Thirty Meter Telescope planned for Hawaii, if it is built, will be nearly three times larger.
-With telescopes, the bigger the lens, the farther you can see.
+The Gran Telescopio Canarias, in the Canary Islands, is the largest telescope on Earth.
+It has a diameter of 34 feet.* The Thirty Meter Telescope planned for Hawaii, if it is built, will be nearly three times larger.
+With telescopes, the bigger the lens or mirror, the farther you can see.
 But soon, artificial intelligence may help bypass size constraints and tell us what we’re looking at in outer space—even when it looks, to a telescope, like an indeterminate blob.

 The idea is to train a neural network so that it can look at a blurry image of space, then accurately reconstruct features of distant galaxies that a telescope could not resolve on its own.